GoogleChrome/developer.chrome.com/site/en/blog/media-updates-in-chrome-73/index.md

 {% Aside %}
-To get feedback from web developers, the Skip Ad in Picture-in-Picture window feature is available as an [origin trial] in Chrome 73 for desktop (Chrome OS, Linux, Mac, and Windows).
+To get feedback from web developers, the Skip Ad in Picture-in-Picture window feature is available as an [origin trial] in Chrome 73 for desktop (ChromeOS, Linux, Mac, and Windows).
 You will need to [request a token], so that the feature is automatically enabled for your origin for a limited period of time.
 This will eliminate the need to enable the "Web Platform Features" flag.